idroot45/catetan/_posts/2019-12-15-cwc-vs-monterey.md

 And Monterrey have equalized!
 Alisson makes a hair-trigger save of a Gallardo shot after poor clearance of a free kick, but Funes Mori is perfectly positioned to tap in the rebound.
 Game on!

 {% include figure caption="Mohamed Salah and Nicolas Sanchez battle for the ball.
-Photograph: Adam Davy/PA" image_path="/assets/images/3500-.jpg" %}
+(Adam Davy/PA)" image_path="/assets/images/3500-.jpg" %}

 **Half-time:** Liverpool 1-1 Monterrey
 An entertaining opening 45 minutes with brisk two-way action and plenty of chances on both ends.
 Liverpool are winning the possession battle while Monterrey have generated the better opportunities, showing they can take a punch with their rapid response to Keita’s early opening.
 Plenty more to come from Khalifa International Stadium!